 I am an Anglo-German academic with a research focus in dramaturgy and opera studies.
 I teach across a broad range of UG and PG modules in the School of PCI and my professional work as a dramaturg, director and translator links to my research interests and my PGR supervision.
 I am also involved in many public engagement activities with Leeds cultural organisations.
-I have contribute to the DARE Partnership between the University and Opera North on a regular basis since its inception in 2007, providing dramaturgical consultancy and public engagement activities (and co-teaching a module, Opera North - Opera in Practice, which accompanies the production process and includes rehearsal visits).
-I have regularly convened events and dramaturged the work of Alan Bennett at Leeds Playhouse.
-Work with Leeds-based Slung Low is very important to me and I dramaturged their 4-part epic Flood (Hull City of CUlture 2017), Part 3 of which has just won a Royal Television Society Award.
+I have contributed to the DARE Partnership between the University and Opera North on a regular basis since its inception in 2007, providing dramaturgical consultancy and public engagement activities (and co-teaching a module, Opera North - Opera in Practice, which accompanies the production process and includes rehearsal visits).
+I have regularly convened events and dramaturged the work of Alan Bennett at Leeds Playhouse, as well as giving regular public talks at Leeds Libraries.
+Work with Leeds-based Slung Low is very important to me and I dramaturged their 4-part epic Flood (Hull City of Culture 2017), Part 3 of which has won a Royal Television Society Award.
 I am a member of the Advisory Group for Slung Low's new venture: a pay-what-you-decide Cultural Community College.

 Education and Career

 Programme Manager BA (Hons) Theatre & Performance, 2014 - 2017